ajayboddu-2006/RISC-V_MYTH_Program/Docs/TL-Verilog.md

 ✔ **Reduces development time** with automated pipelines.
 ✔ **Enhances readability** compared to traditional Verilog.
 ✔ **Ideal for RISC-V and complex digital designs.**

+# **Projects on TL-Verilog :**

+This repository showcases various TL-Verilog projects implemented using Makerchip IDE.
+The projects are categorized into Combinational Circuits, Sequential Circuits, Pipelining, Validity covering a range of basic to advanced digital design concepts.
+Each project includes a direct link to Makerchip, allowing you to simulate and explore the code interactively.

+Whether you're learning TL-Verilog, exploring hardware design methodologies, or working on RISC-V and FPGA-based applications, this collection serves as a valuable reference.